-This section includes a detailed timeline of the public process for this Annual Moving to Work (MTW) Plan and a summary transcript of any public comment(s) received during the public process.
-A copy of the Notice of Public Hearing for this Annual MTW Plan is included.
+This section includes a detailed timeline of the public process for this Annual Moving to Work (MTW) Plan Amendment and a summary transcript of any public comment(s) received during the public process.
+A copy of the Notice of Public Hearing for this Annual MTW Plan will be included.

-The Housing Authority of the County of San Bernardino (HACSB) held two public hearings for the Fiscal Year 2024-2025 Annual MTW Plan at the Housing Authority's Administrative Office at 715 E. Brier Dr.., San Bernardino, CA 92408 on Tuesday, June 11, 2024, at 10:00 a.m., and Thursday June 13, 2024, at 1:00 p.m.
+The Housing Authority of the County of San Bernardino (HACSB) held two public hearings for the Fiscal Year 2024-2025 Annual MTW Plan, Amendment No. 1, at the Housing Authority's Administrative Office at 715 E. Brier Dr., San Bernardino, CA 92408 on Tuesday, October 15, 2024, at 10:00 a.m., and Thursday October 17, 2024, at 1:00 p.m.